quyettranvu/WeatherApp/README.md

 Create ElasticSearch Cloud Host together with processors for managing and with Kibana Console for analytics, visualizations and more.

 ## Apply Firebase services on Angular for authentication and authorization with some references about UI on PrimeNg(thanks to the creators of such great UI component-my favorite besides MUI as reference and use when needed).
-Firebase used services: (continued...)
+Inspired of using LocalStorage(compared to SessionStorage over the stability) and using RxJS with the help of Observable pattern.

-Create new project on Firebase and add the relevant services of Firebase, apply configurations in environment on Angular(here hences my general configurations for Angular project), import
+Create new project on Firebase and add the relevant services of Firebase, apply configurations in environment on Angular(here hences my general configurations for Angular project),

-modules then start writing API handlers.
+import modules then start writing API handlers.